Downloads for data in this track are available:

 Display Conventions and Configuration

-Pairwise alignments of each species to the SARS-CoV-2 genome are
+Pairwise alignments of each species to the human genome are

-In dense display mode, percent identity of the whole alignments is shown in grayscale using
+In dense display mode, conservation is shown in grayscale using

-darker values to indicate higher levels of identity.
+darker values to indicate higher levels of overall conservation

 Checkboxes on the track configuration page allow selection of the

 Note that excluding species from the pairwise display does not alter the